Noise from car and intruder alarms

 Domestic intruder alarm

 If you have a domestic intruder alarm then please see our section on notifying us of your contact details so that, should your alarm go off and cause a nuisance, we know who to contact.
+Please note that when submitting this form any personal information you give to us is covered by the Environmental Health Privacy Notice

 In the event that your alarm is activated and does not shut off within 20 minutes, it will enable us to contact the appropriate person to ensure that the noise does not become a nuisance.